aptma/apentis-amlscorer-api/README.md

-# AMLscorer API documentation
+# APENTIS API documentation

-Welcome to the **AMLscorer API** documentation.
+Welcome to the **APENTIS API** documentation.

-This API enables external systems — such as CRMs, onboarding tools, or custom platforms — to securely integrate with the Apentis AMLscorer platform to manage KYC/AML-related data and documents.
+This API enables external systems — such as CRMs, onboarding tools, or custom platforms — to securely integrate with the Apentis platform to manage KYC/AML-related data and documents.

-The API is designed to integrate seamlessly with the Apentis AMLscorer backend, using secure authentication methods.
+The API is designed to integrate seamlessly with the Apentis backend, using secure authentication methods.

 ## 🔐 Authentication

-All endpoints are protected by a Bearer Token.
+All endpoints are protected by a Bearer token.
 Clients must pass the token in the Authorization header:

 ```http
 Authorization: Bearer <your_token_here>